%20Beyonce%20-%20Cowboy%20Carter.png)

 Cowboy Carter winds up sounding like three albums stuffed into one, instead of one album which ties in multiple concepts.
 When you’re listening to Cowboy Carter the shifts are clear, made even more so by the fact they’re divided by interludes.
 Each of these concepts and themes can absolutely coexist on one album.
 But the song choices, the weighting, the sequencing and the lack of flow Cowboy Carter has from the midpoint results in an album which feels too uneven and scattered.
 And unlike Renaissance, Cowboy Carter is not an album I run from top to bottom and it has songs that I straight up skip.
 But we’ll get to that.

 When you separate the intent of this album from the quality of it, this is where the disconnect occurs.
 Because the intent is great, necessary and makes use of Beyoncé being Beyoncé.
 But the album we got is a mess.
 It’s a fun mess at times.
 It’s a progressive mess.
 But Cowboy Carter is still a bit of a mess no matter which way I try to cut it.
 But if I am being completely honest, I am not disappointed or surprised, because…this is more of what I expect from Beyoncé.
 Renaissance was a surprise to me because it was so considered, tight and focused in a way that I have never found Beyoncé’s albums to be for the most part.
 Blasphemous, I know.
-But I have never been a huge fan of Beyoncé’s albums for many of the things aforementioned.
+But I have never been a huge fan of Beyoncé’s albums for many of the reasons aforementioned.
 I always felt she was too talented to be putting out what I felt were quite middling albums.
+I wouldn’t say Cowboy Carter is middling though.
+Because the top of this album is way too strong and the vocal performances Beyoncé gives are way too good.
+But we’ll get to that.

 All of the Black acts featured on Cowboy Carter feel underutilised.
 Martell should have been the radio host throughout the album instead of Nelson.
 Shaboozey should have been on “Uniiqlo Jeans” instead of Post Malone.
 I’ll give Cyrus and “Lesbiian Back Shots Riider” a pass, because the song is good and her inclusion has some weight, given that she is the daughter of Billy Ray Cyrus who also happened to feature on a song with Lil Nas X, which really helped that whole ‘your shit ain’t country enough’ debacle he experienced in 2019 — so there’s a nice trans-generational thing going on there amidst Beyoncé being a Black woman on the same song.
 Parton is beloved and Beyoncé covered her song.
 I get that.
 Nelson is a Texan and a country legend.
 I get that.
 They are both synonymous with country music.
 But having all the white folk on this album get more airtime than the Black country artists just doesn’t feel right to me.
 Beyoncé coulda just as easily had Nelson play guitar on “Texas Hold ‘Em” or had Dolly contribute vocals or play her acrylics on “Jolene” and fully credit and disclose their involvement on the album to still make them part of it, without their presence overshadowing others and eating up parts of the album which really shoulda been given to Black folk.
 To push a narrative of Black people reclaiming country music, to then sideline the Black artists in favour of the white ones was a weird move to me.

 A big part of what makes “Ya Ya” work is that you really feel Beyoncé’s years of life, knowledge and music experience in her performance, all of which help make up the fabric of the song, right down to the production and the absolute clusterfuck of sounds and references.
-I can’t say anything close to the same for “Riiverdance”, “II Hands II Heaven”, “Tyrant” and “Sweet★Honey★Buckiin”.
-Although, God bless Pharrell Williams, because that peanut headed man really did try on “Sweet★Honey★Buckiin” — but the song ends up sounding like some reject SpongeBob Squarepants sounding-ass shit.
+I can’t say anything close to the same for “Riiverdance”, “II Hands II Heaven”, “Tyrant” and “Sweet ★ Honey ★ Buckiin”, all of which feel so basic and derivative.
+They don’t add anything to the narrative of the album, nor do they feel like they’re contributing anything of note to Beyonce’s discography.
+Although, God bless Pharrell Williams, because that peanut headed man really did try on “Sweet ★ Honey ★ Buckiin” — but the song ends up sounding like some reject SpongeBob Squarepants sounding-ass shit.
 Although the songs he actually did do for one of the SpongeBob movies were far better than what he gave Beyoncé for this cowboy album.
 He even managed to deliver a cool southern ass outlaw R&B fusion for Justin Timberlake’s Man of the Woods with “Midnight Summer Jam” — one of the best songs on that album.
 I will never understand why it wasn’t a single.
-But “Sweet★Honey★Buckiin” gets points for at least trying to take a swiing in ways that “Riiverdance”, “II Hands II Heaven” and “Tyrant” don’t.
+But “Sweet ★ Honey ★ Buckiin” gets points for at least trying to take a swiing in ways that “Riiverdance”, “II Hands II Heaven” and “Tyrant” don’t.
 The idea was the right one, but the execution just wasn’t all that great.
 The same of which goes for “Riiverdance” — cool idea and vibe, but too monotonous.
 It needed far richer production and more in the way of variation.
 But “Riiverdance” holds the honour of featuring the only good transition on the album.
 Although it’s weird to me that “Texas Hold ‘Em” didn’t transition into “Riiverdance”, because the end of “Texas Hold ‘Em” easily could’ve transitioned into “Riiverdance”.
 In fact, there are a couple of moments on this album where there are no transitions, where it would have made sense for there to be.
 Why did “Blackbiird” end the way it did, instead of just seamlessly transitioning into “16 Carriages”?
 Why did “Just for Fun” not transition into “II Most Wanted”?

-Another part of why I think Beyoncé’s voice really shines on this album, is that you get such a clear sense of how many different facets there are to her voice and how ridiculous her singing ability is.
+Another part of why I think Beyoncé’s voice really shines on this album is that you get such a clear sense of how many different facets there are to her voice and how ridiculous her singing ability is.
 Beyoncé does show vocal range, but not extensively.
 “Ya Ya” and “Daughter” are probably the only songs where Beyoncé shows some of the breadth of her range and just lets all of us have it.
 But even with these songs, it’s not really about Beyoncé’s range.
 It’s about her singing ability, the mastery she has of her voice and the freedom it allows her on songs.
 Beyoncé’s singing ability has never been a question for me.
 Not with how she was tearing up those Destiny’s Child songs as a teen.
 But even all of these years later, not only is Beyoncé still tearing up songs, but you can hear the growth in her vocals and how she approaches singing.
 Beyoncé could do the most on every single song she sings — she certainly used to.
 But she doesn’t now.
-She’s realised that loud and high doesn’t equals good singing or sounding good.
-Beyoncé pretty much sings the entirety of the lead vocals of “Blackbiird” in her lower registers and she sounds incredible.
+She’s realised that loud, high and constantly doing riffs and runs doesn’t always equate to good singing.
+Beyoncé pretty much sings the entirety of the lead vocals of “Blackbiird” in her lower registers with so little in the way of riffs or runs and she sounds incredible.
 There’s no disputing that she can sing.
-Same with “16 Carriages” and “Protector”.
+Similarly with “16 Carriages” and “Protector”.
 Beyoncé’s voice has so much richness in her lower to mid registers and she really sits in.
 I have always liked when Beyoncé sings low, but she so rarely used to.
 But now she’s doing it all the damn time, so I am ‘fed’ as the kids say.
-She really does sound so good.
+She sounds so good.
 But Beyoncé pops out and lets us know that she can do not only high, but operatic too.
 The aria she sings on “Daughter” made me clutch my chest.
 Even though as a long-time Beyoncé fan and somebody who attended the Renaissance World Tour, I have heard her sing like this before.
 And yet, it still knocked my wig sideways.

 I don’t ever wanna hear no shit about how Beyoncé can’t sing and her voice ain’t all that.